May 30, 2023

 Storage

-ON THE COUNTER: Store the leftover chips in an airtight container at room temperature for 3 to 4 days.
+ON THE COUNTER: Store the leftover chips in an airtight container at room temperature for three to four days.

-IN THE FRIDGE: The fruit salsa should be refrigerated in an airtight container and is usually best for the first 2 days but can be kept for up to 5 days.
+IN THE FRIDGE: The fruit salsa should be refrigerated in an airtight container and is usually best for the first two days but can be kept for up to five days.

 IN THE FREEZER: We do not recommend freezing the salsa or chips.
 The fruit will turn into a soggy mess once thawed.

-Whether you’re wanting a fresh, tasty snack on a warm summer day or you’re looking to serve a gorgeous, fruity dessert for a special event, this colorful fruit salsa with cinnamon chips recipe is just the fun appetizer you need.
+Whether you want a fresh, tasty snack on a warm summer day or you’re looking to serve a gorgeous, fruity dessert for a special event, this colorful fruit salsa with cinnamon chips recipe is just the fun appetizer you need.

 FREQUENTLY ASKED QUESTIONS